justinschmitz97/WebToGPT/data/reactblog.md

 At Meta, we’ve solved this problem by building React from the `main` branch, and manually updating it to a specific pinned commit every week.
 This is also the approach that React Native releases have been following for the last several years.
 Every *stable* release of React Native is pinned to a specific commit from the `main` branch of the React repository.
 This lets React Native include important bugfixes and incrementally adopt new React features at the framework level without getting coupled to the global React release schedule.

 We would like to make this workflow available to other frameworks and curated setups.
-For example, it lets a framework *on top of* React include a React\-related breaking change *before* this breaking change gets included into a stable React release.
+For example, it lets a framework *on top of* React include a React-related breaking change *before* this breaking change gets included into a stable React release.
 This is particularly useful because some breaking changes only affect framework integrations.
 This lets a framework release such a change in its own minor version without breaking semver.

 Rolling releases with the Canaries channel will allow us to have a tighter feedback loop and ensure that new features get comprehensive testing in the community.
 This workflow is closer to how TC39, the JavaScript standards committee, [handles changes in numbered stages](https://tc39.es/process-document/).
 New React features may be available in frameworks built on React before they are in a React stable release, just as new JavaScript features ship in browsers before they are officially ratified as part of the specification.